-In the following the dependencies are discussed separately for the:
+In the following the dependencies are discussed separately for the 3DES, the RSA, the EC and the SHA-2 algorithm.

-- 3DES algorithm

-- RSA algorithm

-- EC algorithm

-- SHA-2 algorithm

 5.2.1.2 3DES

 The environment shall meet the requirement "Import of user data without security attributes FDP_ITC.1)" as specified below.